Budget Other Costs

 Use this section of your worksheet to add non-personnel costs.
 This article describes the following:

 Each cost added is a row in the table for this section.
 The last row is the Other Costs Total, which shows the calculated total for each period and the All Periods column.
-The following image shows an example of this section.

 The column headings for other costs are:

 - Period description, with the Start and End dates